apache/flink/docs/setup/savepoints.md

 You can use the [command line client]({{ site.baseurl }}/setup/cli.html#savepoints) to *trigger savepoints*, *cancel a job with a savepoint*, *resume from savepoints*, and *dispose savepoints*.

+With Flink >= 1.2.0 it is also possible to *resume from savepoints* using the webui.

 ### Triggering Savepoints

 When triggering a savepoint, a single savepoint file will be created that contains the checkpoint *meta data*.
 The actual checkpoint state will be kept around in the configured checkpoint directory.
 For example with a `FsStateBackend` or `RocksDBStateBackend`: